Getting the best scar possible

 Once all scabs have disappeared, the epidermal layer has healed.
 The scar tends to look very thin at this time.
 Under the skin surface, a significant amount of work is being done on the scar: your body builds up un-organized collagen around the incisional site similar to how workers bring building supplies to a construction site.
 This process continues for about 6 to 8 weeks after surgery, and the scar begins to feel thicker as a result.
 To assist with this phase of scar healing, I do recommend active scar care.
 Not everyone will need it, but unless you have a similar previous surgical scar, we do not know how you will heal as an individual.

 The most recent advance in scar treatment is a product named Embrace.
 It combines the old gold standard of scar treatment (silicone sheeting) with active tension release over the scar.
 Please read this page to learn more about it.
-For high tension scars such as an abdominoplasty, I recommend that you consider this using product.
+For high tension scars such as an abdominoplasty, I recommend that you consider using this product.
 If you are not going to use Embrace, then I recommend we follow my old protocol:

 My old first-line choice is Mederma Advance.
 This is a once-per-day cream that is easy to apply, and is generally well tolerated.